 In addition to the awards for English and German languages, there will be again awards for French language in cooperation with Le Bureau Export.
 In 2020 for the first time works in Danish language and Danish journalists will be awarded in cooperation with Steppeulven.

 The International Music Journalism Award will be awarded in the following categories:

 1. The Best Music Journalist of the Year - German / English / French / Danish

 2. The Year’s Best Work of Music Journalism

 a) Text (Print & Web) - German / English / French / Danish

 b) Audio - German / English / French / Danish

 3. New Perspective – The Year's Best Work of Music Journalism, Under 30 - German

 4. The Best Music Business Journalist of the Year - International (will be voted by online voting during Reeperbahn Festival 2020)

 The opportunity to submit proposals for the International Music Journalism Award has ended.
-The jury reviewed the submissions and announced a preliminary shortlist for 2020.
-In September, the winners 2020 will be announced.
+The jury has revealed the winners 2020!